 The difference between these two types of debt can be distinguished as follows:

 Bad debt is of course the opposite of good debt.
-This is debt that do not generate any income and does not increase your net worth.
-Bad debt is typically higher interest debt, not backed by a value increasing asset, unplanned within your budget and can negatively impact your credit score.
+This is debt that does not generate any income and does not increase your net worth.
+Bad debt is typically higher interest debt, not backed by a value increasing asset, unplanned within your budget, and can negatively impact your credit score.

 Know What You Are Getting Into

 Earl Wilson once said, "Today, there are three kinds of people: the have's, the have-not's, and the have-not-paid-for-what-they-have's."
 Those caught in the sinkhole of debt belong to the last category.
 Make sure you are not one of them!

 If you incur good debt, make sure it doesn't become bad debt.
 If you have a habit of making bad debt, it's time to end such a bad habit.
 And if you are in an ugly situation now, fear not!
 It will come to pass.